kyle0r/recursive-downloader/README.md

 ## Warnings
 💡 The risk of being exploited is very low if you never try to download html links (html content invokes href recursion) and only use direct download links.
 Obviously, this use case skips the recursion feature, which is one of the most useful features of the `recursive-downloader` utility.

-The project currently uses two deprecated libraries. `CasperJS` and `PhantomJS`.
+The project currently uses two deprecated libraries. `CasperJS` [🔗](https://web.archive.org/web/20220327030709/https://casperjs-dev.readthedocs.io/en/latest/) and `PhantomJS` [🔗](https://web.archive.org/web/20240814035354/https://phantomjs.org/).
 Care should be taken to understand the risks you may be exposing yourself to.
 For example, performing recursive downloads on sites you own or have a high level of trust in the html content should be fine.

 ⚠🔐 **However,** there is an inherent risk in downloading from unknown sites, as there may be something in the parsed html that tries to exploit the deprecated libraries.
 **I strongly recommend that you read the `spider.js` [🔗](https://github.com/kyle0r/recursive-downloader/blob/main/bin/spider.js) code docs if you plan to use the utility on untrusted sites.**